Total Industrial Electrical Maintenance

 First exam fee included!

-After completion of the 2 weeks of industrial electrical maintenance training, the candidate will have obtained a Level 3 qualification, within the electrical wiring sector, this qualification is ideally suited for a candidate wishing to enter the Industrial Maintenance Electrical environment.
+After completion of the 2 weeks of industrial electrical maintenance training course, the candidate will have obtained a Level 3 qualification, within the electrical wiring sector, this qualification is ideally suited for a candidate wishing to enter the Industrial Maintenance Electrical environment.

 Our Tutors are qualified, highly experienced, enthusiastic, knowledgeable and extremely friendly, you can take full advantage of all the tips of the trade, personal experiences and practical advice they offer.
-This short theory course is intensive, but no compromise is made on the course content.
-The atmosphere is relaxed and enjoyable which creates a good learning environment.
+This short practical & theory course is intensive, but no compromise is made on the course content.
+The atmosphere is relaxed and enjoyable which creates a good learning environment to learn electrical maintenance skills.

 BOOK YOUR COURSE BELOW